A Night in Dieppe

 “What’s that supposed to mean?”

-“Some of these people are pretending to be homeless, and they go home after a profitable day begging.”
+“Some of these people are pretending to be homeless and they go home after a profitable day of begging.”

 “Are you having a laugh?”

 “I would never beg.
 Never!
 It is degrading.
-And they take this money and what do they do with it?
-They drink it or stick a needle in their arms.”
+And they take this money and what do they do with it is they drink it and stick needle in their arms.”

 “The problem is these people don’t want to work.
 They are lazy.
 There are jobs.”